Sophus-PHLin/Sophus-PHLin.github.io/_posts/2024-2-12-usefull-links-and-books.md

 - Fetter & Walecka, Quantum theory of many bodies
 - Feynman, Path integral and QM
 - Economou, Green functions in QM
+- Dresselhaus, Group theory and application to CMP
 - Landau, vol9
 - Nagaosa, QFT in CMP
 - Nakahara, geometry, topology and physics